Netanyahu ally resigns as speaker of Israel parliament - France 24

 Blue and White's leader Benny Gantz has been tasked with trying to form a government.

+That proved impossible following two previous elections last year, given the deep divisions within the anti-Netanyahu bloc, which includes the mainly Arab Joint List and the nationalist Yisrael Beiteinu party.

+There was no guarantee Gantz would fare better this time, fuelling widespread calls for a short-term unity government to respond to the pandemic.

-Netanyahu, who has been in power since 2009, is also fighting indictment on a series of corruption charges.
+Netanyahu, in power since 2009, is also facing criminal corruption charges, which he denies.

+Despite the divides within the anti-Netanyahu camp, the bloc has voiced unity on legislation that would bar anyone under criminal indictment from serving as prime minister.

 © 2020 AFP